iBrunch/iBrunch.github.io/_pages/about.md

 image: assets/images/about/scott-portrait.jpg
 ---

-Several years ago, I taught myself HTML, CSS, and Javascript because web development was something I didn't think I was capable of.
-I wanted to prove myself wrong.
-Once I got the hand of it, I decided to enroll in a bootcamp to accelerate the learning process.
 Throughout my career, I’ve developed skills to support and expand the possibilities of each company I’ve worked for.
 I’ve produced an emmy-winning TV show from a shoestring budget; promoted and enhanced an ethics institute’s outreach programs; and, I’ve spent the last two and a half years finding and executing solutions for a prominent industrial supply company's website and print catalog.

 I was constantly learning.
 I filled-in organizational gaps by identifying, proposing, and executing solutions.
 My results optimized and updated the stale processes, and also developed clear-cut responses to customer pain points.
 Through all of my work, I have approached each experience with passion and an authentic desire to help.